edwiny/progref/java/java_standard_library.md

 ### Character Streams

 Character stream I/O automatically translates the internal representation of characters to and from the local character set.
-A program that uses character streams in place of byte streams automatically adapts to the local character set and is ready for internationalization
+A program that uses character streams in place of byte streams automatically adapts to the local character set and is ready for internationalization.

-The char steam readers and writers all inherit from the java.io.Reader/Writer classes.
+The char stream readers and writers all inherit from the java.io.Reader/Writer classes.

 Example:
 ```